Policies are vital to translate research findings into practical, positive changes for autistic people

 NOW RECRUITING: We are currently recruiting for a survey-based study exploring autistic people and their family carers’ access to and experiences of a range of services across Europe and beyond (ACCESS-EU).
 You can read more about the study on our recruitment page and take part using this online survey tool.

-The German translation of the ACCESS-EU study can be accessed here: https://rebrand.ly/ACCESS-EU-GERMAN
+The English version of the ACCESS-EU study can be accessed here: https://rebrand.ly/ACCESS-EU

 1. Map the policies that are currently in place within countries across Europe